ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 So instead of keeping track of every signal I created, I can just use the `EventBus` as the handler for any changes&mdash;awesome!

+My workflow for *Idle Frontier* was to start constructing the scene in the Editor and write the functions for the interaction I want.
+Initially, I asked Claude to help me with bugfixes and debugging, but I've been quite impressed with its skill in interacting with Godot (without any add-ons!).
+In fact, some of the screens (e.g., the mission screen) were done by Claude end to end.

 <!-- really good at programming -->